 Filippa K meets most of Fair Wear Foundation's management system requirements.
-The company has adopted a number of sourcing practices that support implementation of the Code of Labour Practices.
-Two thirds of Filippa K's purchasing volume in 2014 came from suppliers with whom they have long term business relationships, and where the company has substantial leverage.
+The company has adopted a number of sourcing practices that effectively support the implementation of the Code of Labour Practices.
+More than two thirds of Filippa K's purchasing volume in 2015 came from suppliers with whom they have long term business relationships, and where the company has substantial leverage.

-55% of Filippa K's purchasing volume comes from suppliers located in low-risk countries.
-With its auditing and other monitoring efforts, the company has monitored over 95% of their supply chain and therefore meets FWF's monitoring threshold.
+51% of Filippa K's purchasing volume comes from suppliers located in low-risk countries where monitoring requirements are fulfilled.
+With its auditing and other monitoring efforts, the company has monitored over 90% of their supply chain and therefore meets FWF's monitoring threshold for members in their 3rd+ year of membership.